-No matter the weather, being in Tampa Bay means making time for outdoor adventures.
+When the fall weather hits and that first hint of crisp air kicks in, being in Tampa Bay means making time for outdoor adventures.
 From horseback riding to nature preserves, zip lining, and water sports, here are our go-to outdoor activities in Tampa Bay for an adventurous date.

 1. Pinellas Trail